+4 ATTENDANCE, ASSESSMENT AND PROGRESS
-- 7 A candidate shall attend lectures, seminars, tutorials and supervisions as prescribed by the School.

-- 8 A candidate shall be subject to assessment as follows:

-- (a) Doctor of Education
+- 4.1 A candidate shall attend lectures, seminars, tutorials and supervisions as prescribed by the School. - 4.2 A candidate shall be subject to assessment as follows: - Doctor of Education

-- (1) Year One
+(1) Year One

+- Critical Analysis

+3,500 words

-- Critical Analysis- Methodology (comparative)3,500 words6,500 words
+- Methodology (comparative) 6,500 words

-- (2) Year Two (1st half)
+(2) Year Two (1st half)

-- a research proposal including a consideration of the ethical protocols to be followed totalling not more than 5,000 words

-- (3) Year Two (2nd half) Year Three (2nd half)
+a research proposal including a consideration of the ethical protocols to be followed totalling not more than 5,000 words (3) Year Two (2nd half) - Year Three (2nd half)

 - Formative assignments as follows:

 - i) Literature Review 6,000 words

 - ii) Methodology (focused) 6,000 words

 - iii) Issues emerging from data 6,000 words

+(a)

-- (4) Year Four
+(4) Year Four

 - a thesis of up to 60,000 words (incorporating the three formative assignments)

 - an oral examination.

 - (b) Master of Education

-- (1) Year One
+(1) Year One

+Critical Analysis

-- Critical Analysis 3,500 words - Methodology (comparative) 6,500 words
+Methodology (comparative)

-- (2) Year Two
+(2) Year Two

-- a thesis of up to 30,000 words
+a thesis of up to 30,000 words

 - an oral examination

-9 Progress

-- (1) There shall be an annual review of work leading to the thesis, undertaken by the candidate and supervisory team and monitored by or on behalf of the School Board.
-The supervisory team shall also report to the Board at any time when the candidate appears not to be making satisfactory progress, is otherwise not fulfilling the conditions that have been laid down or appears unlikely to reach the standard of the degree; - (2) In order to proceed to the thesis element of either programme a candidate must satisfy the examiners that there is a reasonable expectation that he/she will successfully complete the programme for the degree for which he/she is registered, in accordance with Regulations 9(3) and 10. - (3) At the end of the first year the examiners shall review the candidate's progress to date.
+- 4.3 There shall be an annual review of work leading to the thesis, undertaken by the candidate and supervisory team and monitored by or on behalf of the Head of School (or nominee).
+The supervisory team shall also report to the Head of School (or nominee) at any time when the candidate appears not to be making satisfactory progress, is otherwise not fulfilling the conditions that have been laid down or appears unlikely to reach the standard of the degree;

+- 4.4 In order to proceed to the thesis element of either programme a candidate must satisfy the examiners that there is a reasonable expectation that he/she will successfully complete the programme for the degree for which he/she is registered, in accordance with Regulations 4.5 and 4.7.

+- 4.5 At the end of the first year the examiners shall review the candidate's progress to date.
 Each candidate shall be examined by two or more examiners, at least one of whom shall be an external examiner.
-The examiners will make recommendations to the Head of School, supervisory team or other delegated member of academic staff regarding any student who warrants special attention in respect of their attendance or progress.
+The examiners will make recommendations to the Head of School (or nominee), supervisory team or other delegated member of academic staff regarding any student who warrants special attention in respect of their attendance or progress.
 A candidate who does not satisfy the examiners in this way may be permitted by the examiners, on one occasion only, to be reassessed.

-A candidate who is aiming to transfer to the Degree of Doctor of Education and who fails to satisfy the examiners on the assessment or reassessment at the end of Year1 by a narrow margin may be permitted, at the discretion of the examiners, to continue as a candidate for the degree of Master of Education.
+- 4.6 A candidate who is aiming to transfer to the Degree of Doctor of Education and who fails to satisfy the examiners on the assessment or reassessment at the end of Year 1 by a narrow margin may be permitted, at the discretion of the examiners, to continue as a candidate for the degree of Master of Education.

-- 10 During the period of study a candidate for the degree of Master of Education may, with the approval of the Board of the School, be permitted to withdraw as a candidate for the degree and be approved as a candidate for the Doctor of Education no later than six months prior to the end of the period of study for the degree of Master of Education.
+- 4.7 During the period of study a candidate for the degree of Master of Education may, with the approval of the Head of School (or nominee), be permitted to withdraw as a candidate for the degree and be approved as a candidate for the Doctor of Education no later than six months prior to the end of the period of study for the degree of Master of Education.
 The period of study already completed shall count towards the period of study for the degree of Doctor of Education.

-Sufficient evidence of progress must be provided including: - a) passing all assignments - b) submitting an appropriate research proposal of 5,000 words
+Sufficient evidence of progress must be provided including: a) passing all assignments b) submitting an appropriate research proposal of 5,000 words